Onewheel First time riding guide and travel log

 Start off near a wall and get onto the board and bring it to level slowly

 Keep both feet flat at all times.
-Never lift off feet to reposition or anything.
+Never lift feet to reposition or anything.
 If you step off with the wrong foot you will be thrown off

-Only way to get off is jump off with both feet at the same time
+The easiest way to get off is jump off with both feet at the same time

-look where u want to go
+look where u want to go.
+Dont look down or some other direction you dont want to go

-Lets try that again:
+Lets try that again tips:

 Make small movements and weight shifts